kubkon/wasi-compute/README.md

 Fully working examples demonstrating the viability of the proposed approach can be found in this repo, and are as follows:

-* [hello-compute] - demonstrates a minimal "Hello World!"-style function
+* [hello-compute] - demonstrates a minimal "Hello World!"-style function which reads from the input WASI file descriptor, makes whatever it read upper-case, and writes the result to the output WASI file descriptor
-* [test-compute] - verifies that *only* reading from/writing to a specified, preopened WASI file descriptor are possible, and that syscalls such as `random_get`, etc., are purposely filtered out at the runtime level
+* [test-compute] - verifies that *only* reading from/writing to a specified, preopened WASI file descriptor are possible
 * [flite-compute] - demonstrates that it is already possible to fit a full-fledged library into this model by taking a text-to-speech [flite] engine and performing simple TTS on the input WASI file descriptor and